-- 3.39 The proposed Measure requires the Welsh Ministers to consider, and to set out in their first children's scheme their proposals for consulting on, whether and (if so), to what extent and with what amendments: - a) the requirements of the UNCRC and its Optional Protocols may be relevant to persons who have reached 18 but are not yet 25; and - b) the proposed Measure may be applied to that age group. - 3.40 The proposed Measure requires the Welsh Ministers to publish a report of their conclusions on the above matters. - 3.41 The proposed Measure confers a power on the Welsh Ministers to make an order applying the provisions of the proposed Measure to that age group, with modifications if appropriate.
-The Welsh Minsters will have to publish and consult on a draft of their order, and it will be subject to affirmative procedure in the Assembly. - 3.42 When consulting on the matters mentioned in paragraph 3.39, the Welsh Ministers may also consult on any other matter relating to young persons that they consider appropriate. - 3.43 The proposed Measure will underpin and further consolidate the distinct rights based approach to children and young people's policy taken in Wales since 2000 and set out in various Assembly Government policy documents including "Extending Entitlement: services and support for 11-25 year olds in Wales" 2002; "Frameworks for Partnerships" (2000) "Rights to Action" 2004 "Stronger Partnerships for Better Outcomes" (2006) and "Shared Planning for Better Outcomes" (2007). - 3.44 The Assembly Government's overarching policy approach for children and young people has been applied broadly to the 0-25 age group; defining http://wales.gov.uk/topics/educationandskills/policy\strategy\and\planning/extendingentitlem ent/eepublications/supportyoungpeople;jsessionid=pMFYLyWQTwTGmHmJYQGwp1pk8VVc WTxjVsxc7B3n3QtP0KTGWWHZ!-2044494535?lang=en# http://wales.gov.uk/topics/childrenyoungpeople/publications/childframeworkpartnership?lang=en http://wales.gov.uk/publications/circular/circulars2006/1552968/?lang=en http://wales.gov.uk/topics/education and skills/publications/guidance/shared planning for better outcomes? lang=en
+- 3.37 The proposed Measure requires the Welsh Ministers to consider, and to set out in their first children's scheme (as identified at 3.23 above), their proposals for consulting on, whether and (if so), to what extent and with what amendments: - a) the requirements of the UNCRC and its Optional Protocols may be relevant to persons who have reached 18 but are not yet 25; and - b) the proposed Measure may be applied to that age group. - 3.38 The proposed Measure requires the Welsh Ministers to publish a report of their conclusions on the above matters. - 3.39 The proposed Measure confers a power on the Welsh Ministers to make an order applying the provisions of the proposed Measure to that age group, with modifications if appropriate, or to make other provision for giving effect, in relation to that age group, to the requirements of the UNCRC and its Optional Protocols.
+The Welsh Minsters will have to publish and consult on a draft of their order, and it will be subject to an enhanced affirmative procedure in the Assembly (see section 5 of Part I of this Explanatory Memorandum for more information about the procedure). - 3.40 When consulting on the matters mentioned in paragraph 3.39, the Welsh Ministers may also consult on any other matter relating to young persons that they consider appropriate. - 3.41 The proposed Measure will underpin and further consolidate the distinct rights based approach to children and young people's policy taken in Wales since 2000 and set out in various Assembly Government policy documents including "Extending Entitlement: services and support for 11-25 year olds in Wales" 2002; "Frameworks for Partnerships" (2000) "Rights to Action" 13

+2004 "Stronger Partnerships for Better Outcomes" (2006) and "Shared Planning for Better Outcomes" (2007).